easystreet-be/reactnative.be_data/CODE_OF_CONDUCT.md

 # Code of Conduct

-As contributors and maintainers of the "madein.reactnative.be_data" repository, we pledge to create and maintain an inclusive and welcoming community for all people.
+As contributors and maintainers of the "reactnative.be_data" repository, we pledge to create and maintain an inclusive and welcoming community for all people.
 We value diversity and seek to foster a positive and safe environment for everyone involved in the development of this project.

 To achieve this, we ask all contributors and maintainers to adhere to the following code of conduct: